2015 – Grizzly Peak Airfield

 Especially since the $7.4 billion Pixar purchase was seen as a brazen and risky first move for the still-new CEO, a corporate all-call had been issued with instructions to use the newly-acquired Pixar’s characters and brands across the company.
 In that context, it did make good sense that California Adventure’s rebirth would tap into the Golden State for style while leveraging the newly-acquired Pixar as its substance.

-It wasn’t until California Adventure’s five year plan and heavy construction was already in motion that Disney’s own animation studio found itself at the beginning of a new “Revival” with 2009’s The Princess and the Frog and 2010’s Tangled.
-Even so, neither were the kind of blockbuster hit Disney hoped for, and neither was rushed into the parks.
+It wasn’t until California Adventure’s five year plan and heavy construction was already in motion that Disney’s own animation studio found itself at the beginning of a new “Revival” era with 2009’s The Princess and the Frog and 2010’s Tangled.
+Even so, neither were the kind of blockbuster hit Disney hoped for, and even if they had been, Disney’s de facto policy for decades had been that even monumental blockbuster hits shouldn’t be rushed into the parks – a policy that saw substantial hits like The Little Mermaid, Beauty and the Beast, and The Lion King go twenty to thirty years without permanent dark rides.

 In March 2014, Frozen officially became the highest-grossing animated film of all time (surpassing Disney’s own The Lion King and Pixar’s Toy Story 3).
 Momentum didn’t slow.
 It wasn’t until April 2014 – five months after the movie’s release – that soundtrack anthem “Let It Go” peaked at number five on the Billboard music charts (the first song from a Disney animated musical to do so since Pocahontas; “Let It Go” eventually won an Academy Award and a Grammy Award).